 [Rule 1.7 amended: Gazette 27 Feb 2018 p.
 625.]

-1.8 Court’s power to give directions
+1.8.
+Court’s power to give directions

 The Court may give directions in relation to the practice and procedure to be followed in a proceeding if it is satisfied, in the circumstances of the proceeding, that —